ms/buildtogether.tech/starting/index.md

 Testing (10%)
 :   Testing is just as important as coding, so it's given the same weight.
     Note, though, that only automated tests count: if I can't check the project out of version control and re-run the tests (possibly after editing a configuration file) then as far as I'm concerned, the code hasn't been tested.
-And it's no good saying, "But I can't write unit tests for my GUI" because it's simply not true: you can always test the core functionality, and if you design your program the right way tools like [Selenium][selenium] can test a lot more of your front end than you probably realize.
+And it's no good saying, "But I can't write unit tests for my GUI" because it's simply not true: you can always test the core functionality, and if you design your program the right way you can test a lot more of your front end than you might think (<span x="testing"/>).

 Demos (10%)
 :   I used to require students to prepare a 20-minute lecture on a topic of